I travel continuously, and I see many cities, but there is nowhere like London.” Norman Foster Click To Tweet

 West End is London’s main area for theatre and entertainment so aim to finish your days here relaxing and enjoying the culture of London.

-Although the perfect way to explore the city is by foot, and while it can be manageable it is also very tiring, therefore you can always use the city transportation (which is amazing and very well organized) to cut corners if you are time constrain or feel like it is too much walking.
+Although the perfect way to explore the city is by foot, and while it can be manageable it is also very tiring, therefore you can always use the city transportation (which is amazing and very well organised) to cut corners if you are time constrain or feel like it is too much walking.
 For example, you can take the bus or the tube from St Paul’s Cathedral to the Covent Garden.
 If you are choosing the bus then you can still admire the buildings and the statues you have had seen if walking.

 Some London Tips: It is a good idea to purchase a day travel card as it covers buses, trains and tubes within the city border and can facilitate coverage of a great area in a short time.
 For example, using public transport can help you dash through museums places in different areas of the city.
 Also, is it a good idea to consult London tours map online prior to exploring the city to give you an idea of the various activities and locations of the places you want to see.
 You may also download for free maps with central London or purchase them.